Are Arkansas Records Public?

 - State income tax records.
 Financial records and other records submitted to a government entity for tax purposes do not form part of Arkansas public records.
 These records are closed to the general public.
 Arkansas Code Annotated § 25-19-105(b)(1).

 - Medical records, adoption records, and educational records.
-The Family Educational Rights and Privacy Act of 1974 and 20 U.S.C. § 1232g define the records that are confidential pursuant to this exemption.
+The Family Educational Rights and Privacy Act of 1974 and 20 U.S.C. § 1232g defines the records that are confidential pursuant to this exemption.
 Only the subject of the record, a court order, or law may waive the confidentiality of the record.
 Arkansas Code Annotated § 25-19-105(b)(2).

 - Minutes of grand jury meetings.
 The minutes of a grand jury private meeting can only be disclosed pursuant to law or to a court order.
 Also, it is only available to qualified persons such as the members of the jury.
 Arkansas Code Annotated § 25-19-105(b)(4).